front-end-intermediate/ExpressJSReact-retired/readme.md

 });
 ``` -->

-## Component Lifecycle
+## Displaying Data

-Fetch data from our API using useState and use a Recipe component to display them.
+Fetch data from our API using useEffect and use a Recipe component to display them.

-App.js:
+`App.js`:

 ```js
 import React from "react";